DiligentGraphics/DiligentEngine/README.md

 Then the following steps need to be done:
 * Call `add_subdirectory(DiligentCore)`
-* Add *DiligentCore* to the list of include directories
 * Add dependencies on the targets implementing required rendering backends

 Below is an example of a CMake file: